Odoo Apps FAQ

 I am an App Buyer

 You need to copy paste the module that is inside the zip file to your addons folder.
-After that, you need the Technical Features enabled to click on Settings > Update Modules List.
+If you are installing the module into an existing database, you need to enable the Technical Features to click on Settings > Update Modules List.
 Your new module will now appear in the list of modules that you can install.

 I am an App Maintainer

 It is possible to sell your own module on our Apps platform.
 You can start selling your modules very easily by adding a

 'currency': 'EUR', for example.
 Supported currencies are EUR and USD.
 We require that the modules sold on our Apps platform is the lowest (or the same) price on the web, have a proper description, complete with screenshots of the functionalities and an overall nice presentation page.
 Please refer to the following section for more informations on how to achieve this goal.
 We reserve the rights to unpublish modules which do not conform to these criterias until they receive a proper presentation page.

 Don't be afraid to value your work as it should be !
 If people need the feature of your module, they will pay for it.
 In any case it will make them gain development time so you should not undervalue your work.
 We think 100 euros is a good starting point.

 Starting from version 8.0, the module icon needs to be located at

 static/description/icon.png in the module folder.
 The cover image (thumbnail) location is defined in the